 - First, get yourself a spray bottle.

-- Fill the bottle with one tablespoon liquid soap and around four glasses of water.
+- Fill the bottle with one tablespoon of liquid soap and around four glasses of water.

 - Shake vigorously.

-- Avoid making it too harsh by adding extra liquid soap in the hopes of quickly eliminating bugs.
+- Avoid making it too harsh by adding extra liquid soap to eliminate bugs quickly.
 Instead, your plants would become dehydrated and die.

 You can easily get these products on Amazon.